robert-hh/Micropython-Editor/README.md

 **2.47** Move all terminal control strings into an list.

 **2.48** Split pye.py into a core file and port specific front-ends.
 If a single file is required, just put the core and the front-end into a single file.

+**2.49** Change the default search item behavior of find and replace